RedSut/NLP_Assignment1/README.md

 Finally, the labels are applied to each BoW and a training set is created.

 The classifier is built and trained using the nltk NaiveBayesClassifier.

+## Instructions

+You simply need to put the text to classify into _input\_text.txt_ file.

+Then run the _main.py_ script and the console tells you the predicted class for that text.